Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 #### 2. Remove SendGrid package reference

 - Update file **TasksTracker.Processor.Backend.Svc.csproj** and remove the NuGet package reference **PackageReference Include="SendGrid" Version="9.28.1"**.
-With the introduction of
-Dapr SendGrid Output bindings there is no need to include the external SDKs.
+With the introduction of Dapr SendGrid Output bindings there is no need to include the external SDKs.
-- Also delete the following using statements from the file named `#!csharp TasksNotifierController.cs`:

 ```csharp
 // delete these using statements